wiltonlazary/svelte-typescript/README.md

-# Typescript monorepo for Svelte v3 (preprocess, template, types)
+# Typescript monorepo for Svelte v3 includes

+* preprocess
+* template
+* types

-## For Contributors
+# For Contributors

 To install this monorepo you can use `lerna + npm`